Python-SIP/sip/sphinx/annotations.rst

     like certain functions to only support positional arguments.

+.. function-annotation:: NoRaisesPyException

+    .. versionadded:: 4.13.1

+    This boolean annotation specifies that the function does not raise a Python exception to indicate that an error occurred.

+    .. seealso:: :fanno:`RaisesPyException`

 .. function-annotation:: Numeric

     This boolean annotation specifies that the operator should be interpreted